ni/data-record-ad/docs/IO Plugin Tutorial.md

 ![image](https://user-images.githubusercontent.com/15633959/155004828-9ae3b8bc-2dee-48ac-9891-f1a42b9dbdfb.png)

+### Set Default Configuration Parameters
-Note: Setting the current values to default for the type definition controls does not set the default values for the controls within the Data Record AD System Configuration Editor.
+Setting the current values to default for the type definition controls does not set the default values for the controls within the Data Record AD System Configuration Editor.
 To set default values for the controls you need to edit _Default Configuration Parameters.vi_.
 The default values must be set on the block diagram - there is a note on the front panel to remind the user.

 ![image](https://user-images.githubusercontent.com/15633959/176756576-7a1601a3-4c89-4a07-a0e2-5a82161fe553.png)

-### Update Mutate Configuration to Current VI
+### Update Mutate Configuration to Current
 Removing the string from the type definition will cause the _Mutate Configuration to Current.vi_ to break.

 ![image](https://user-images.githubusercontent.com/15633959/155006182-eb805d84-166c-4fb6-bf09-7e6a2138a159.png)